-Our headquarters is currently located in Fremont, California, and consists of approximately 39,781 square feet of leased office and laboratory space under a lease that currently expires in September 2019.
-We expect that during 2016, we will either increase the square footage available to us in our existing facility or obtain additional space in another location in order to accommodate our anticipated needs.
-We may also require additional space and facilities as our business expands.
+Our headquarters is currently located in Fremont, California, and consists of approximately 72,500 square feet of leased office and laboratory space under a lease that currently expires in September 2021.
+We believe that our existing facilities are adequate for our current needs.
+If we determine that additional or new facilities are needed in the future, we believe that sufficient options would be available to us on commercially reasonable terms.